MukundKulkarni/Blockchain-Example/README.md

 ```
 # Understanding Proof of Work

-The Proof of Work algorithm (PoW) is how new blocks are created or mined from the blockchain.<br>
+The Proof of Work algorithm (PoW) is how new blocks are created or mined from the blockchain.
 The goal of PoW is to discover a number which solves a problem.
-The number must be difficult to<br>
+The number must be difficult to
 find but easy to verify—computationally speaking—by anyone on the network.<br>

 In Bitcoin the Proof of Work algorithm used is called __HASHCASH__.<br>
 It’s the algorithm that miners race to solve in order to create a new block.
-In general, <br>
+In general,
-the difficulty is determined by the number of characters searched for in a string.<br>
+the difficulty is determined by the number of characters searched for in a string.
  The miners are then rewarded for their solution by receiving a coin—in a transaction.<br>

  The network is able to easily verify their solution.